Record-keeping

 When did you last measure your scheme-specific (conditional) data?

 You should provide us with the month and year of when scheme-specific (conditional) data was last measured for your scheme.
 This information may be in administration reports or can be provided by your scheme administrator.
-You can find out more about measuring your data in our quick guide.
+You can find out more about measuring your data in our Record-keeping guidance.

 What percentage of this data have you assessed to be present and accurate?